PeterCamilleri/mysh/README.md

       StandardError        # From Ruby.
         MyshException      # The abstract base exception for mysh.
           MyshExit         # Exit the current mysh processing loop.
-          MyshStopOutput   # Stop further output from a verbose command.
           MyshUsage        # Internal: Used by the --help options.